 The zoster vaccine (Zostavax ®) is free for people aged 70 years of age as part of the National Immunisation Program.

-From 1 November 2016, a free five year catch-up program was commenced for those people aged 71-79 years.
+A free catch-up program is available until 31 October 2023 for those people aged 71-79 years.

 Zostavax ® is only registered for use in adults 50 years of age and older who have not previously received a dose of zoster vaccine.
-Speak to your doctor for further information on receiving this vaccine if you are aged 50-69 years of age.
+Speak to your doctor for further information on receiving this vaccine if you are aged 50 to 69 years of age.